Information about the SFPC programme to help safely reduce the number of children entering care.

 - developing services that build resilience in families

-We will be working with the What Works Centre for children’s social care on evaluating the impact of this programme.
+We are working with What Works Centre for children’s social care to evaluate the impact of this programme.

-Local authorities who join the programme will be fully supported to help implement their chosen model in their areas.
+Local authorities joining the programme will be fully supported to help implement their chosen model.
 They will receive funding and on-the-ground support to do this from the local authorities who designed the projects (Leeds, Hertfordshire or North Yorkshire).